hashicorp/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 * `key_name` - (Optional) Amazon EC2 key pair that can be used to ssh to the master node as the user called `hadoop`
 * `subnet_id` - (Optional) VPC subnet id where you want the job flow to launch.
 Cannot specify the `cc1.4xlarge` instance type for nodes of a job flow launched in a Amazon VPC
+* `subnet_ids` - (Optional) Applies to clusters that use the instance fleet configuration.
+When multiple EC2 subnet IDs are specified, Amazon EMR evaluates them and launches instances in the optimal subnet.
 * `additional_master_security_groups` - (Optional) String containing a comma separated list of additional Amazon EC2 security group IDs for the master node
 * `additional_slave_security_groups` - (Optional) String containing a comma separated list of additional Amazon EC2 security group IDs for the slave nodes as a comma separated string
 * `emr_managed_master_security_group` - (Optional) Identifier of the Amazon EC2 EMR-Managed security group for the master node
 * `emr_managed_slave_security_group` - (Optional) Identifier of the Amazon EC2 EMR-Managed security group for the slave nodes
 * `service_access_security_group` - (Optional) Identifier of the Amazon EC2 service-access security group - required when the cluster runs on a private subnet
 * `instance_profile` - (Required) Instance Profile for EC2 instances of the cluster assume this role
+* `availability_zone` - (Optional) The Amazon EC2 Availability Zone for the cluster. `availability_zone` is used for uniform instance groups, while `availability_zones` (plural) is used for instance fleets.
+* `availability_zones` - (Optional) When multiple Availability Zones are specified, Amazon EMR evaluates them and launches instances in the optimal Availability Zone. `availability_zones` is used for instance fleets, while `availability_zone` (singular) is used for uniform instance groups.

 ~> **NOTE on EMR-Managed security groups:** These security groups will have any missing inbound or outbound access rules added and maintained by AWS, to ensure